 Experienced digital shooters and photo novices alike are invited to try their hand at the traditional black and white darkroom process.
-Even if you're not a photographer and just have a box of old negatives at home, with this Crash Course you can start examining and printing those negs onto true photographic paper.
+Even if you're not a photographer and just have a box of old negatives at home, with this Crash Course you can start examining and printing those negs onto real photographic paper.

 What you will learn